 How Are Dry Eyes Treated?

 Although dry eyes cannot be cured, the tear film can be supplemented in an attempt to furnish the comfort that normally-produced tears provide.
 Artificial tears in drop or ointment form are frequently effective in treating dry eyes.
 Patients can benefit from the use of humidifiers in their home or office, and side shields on their eyeglasses.
 Spectacle lenses should be treated to protect the surface of the eye from harmful ultraviolet and infrared radiation.
-In many cases, temporary or permanent closure of the tear drains helps preserve the natural moister layer of the eye.
+In many cases, temporary or permanent closure of the tear drains helps preserve the natural moisture layer of the eye.
 In severely dry eyes, combinations of all these treatment options may be necessary.

-Exciting New Treatment For Dry Eyes
+Treatment For Dry Eyes

 Persons Over Age 50 Should See An Eye Care Professional Every 2 years.